Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-1-Roles/README.md

             // 'http://schemas.microsoft.com/ws/2008/06/identity/claims/role' instead of 'roles'
             // This flag ensures that the ClaimsIdentity claims collection will be built from the claims in the token JwtSecurityTokenHandler.DefaultMapInboundClaims = false;
-     ```

-1. Still in the `ConfigureServices` method of `Startup.cs`, we created the policies that wraps the authorization requirements in it.
-It is a good practice to wrap your authorization rules in policies, even if it is just one role, because policies are easily expandable, support unit tests, can have multiple requirements, can be code based and [more](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-3.1):

-    ```CSharp
-        services.AddAuthorization(options =>
+            // Adding authorization policies that enforce authorization using Azure AD roles. services.AddAuthorization(options =>
             {
-            options.AddPolicy(AppPolicies.UserReadersOnly, policy => policy.RequireRole(AppRoles.UserReaders));
+                options.AddPolicy(AuthorizationPolicies.AssignmentToUserReaderRoleRequired, policy => policy.RequireRole(AppRole.UserReaders));
-            options.AddPolicy(AppPolicies.DirectoryViewersOnly, policy => policy.RequireRole(AppRoles.DirectoryViewers));
+                options.AddPolicy(AuthorizationPolicies.AssignmentToDirectoryViewerRoleRequired, policy => policy.RequireRole(AppRole.DirectoryViewers));
             });
      ```

-1. In the `HomeController.cs`, the following method is added with the `Authorize` attribute with the name of the policy created to check the app role **UserReaders**, that permits listing of users in the tenant.
+1. In the `ConfigureServices` method of `Startup.cs', the following line instructs the asp.net security middleware to use the **roles** claim to fetch roles for authorization:

      ```CSharp
+     // The claim in the Jwt token where App roles are available. options.TokenValidationParameters.RoleClaimType = "roles";
+     ```

+1. In the `HomeController.cs`, the following method is added with the `Authorize` attribute with the name of the policy that enforces that the signed-in user is present in the app role **UserReaders**, that permits listing of users in the tenant.

+    ```CSharp
-        [Authorize(Policy = AppPolicies.UserReadersOnly)]
+        [Authorize(Policy = AuthorizationPolicies.AssignmentToUserReaderRoleRequired)]
         public async Task<IActionResult> Users()
         {
-     ```

-1. In the `ConfigureServices` method of `Startup.cs'`, the following line instructs the asp.net security middleware to use the **roles** claim to fetch roles for authorization:

-     ```CSharp
-                // The claim in the Jwt token where App roles are available. options.TokenValidationParameters.RoleClaimType = "roles";
      ```

 1. A new class called `AccountController.cs` is introduced.
 This contains the code to intercept the default AccessDenied error's route and present the user with an option to sign-out and sign-back in with a different account that has access to the required role.